American released from North Korean prison was "brutalized": family

 Previously, Otto Warmbier's parents told The Washington Post and The Associated Press that upon his announced release Tuesday, he was medically evacuated from the isolated Asian nation in a coma.

-Fred Warmbier, however, said Thursday that he does not believe the North Koreans' explanation that his son's unknown medical condition was the result of botulism and a sleeping pill.
+There's "no excuse for any civilized nation to keep this a secret and deny top-notch medical care for so long," Fred Warmbier said.

-There's "no excuse for any civilized nation to keep this a secret and deny top-notch medical care for so long," he added.
+He described his son as adventurous, and said he was in Asia as part of an organized tour that included a stop-over in North Korea before going to Hong Kong for a study abroad trip.

-Otto Warmbier was convicted in March 2016 of attempting to steal a propaganda banner from a restricted area of his hotel in the capital of Pyongyang at the request of an acquaintance.
-Following an emotional one-hour trial, North Korea sentenced him to 15 years in prison with hard labor.
+But that trip was sidelined when Otto Warmbier was convicted in March 2016 for allegedly attempting to steal a propaganda banner from a restricted area of his Pyongyang hotel at the request of an acquaintance.
+Following an emotional one-hour trial, North Korea found him guilty of committing a hostile act against the country and sentenced him to 15 years in prison with hard labor.

 Fred Warmbier said 15 months went by without any word about his son.
 The family went to Washington, D.C., to press lawmakers and the White House for help.